 I have been taking photographs since my early teens.
-Before digital photography, when I used to shoot film, I had my own darkroom and spent many weekends taking pictures and cranking out black and white prints.
+Before digital photography, when I used to shoot film, I had my own darkroom and spent many weekends taking pictures and making black and white prints.

 Mostly I photograph things that interest me.
 Amongst other subjects, I photograph bands, performance artists, and various elements of urban culture.
 Some of my photos were published in the current edition of The Streets magazine.
 You can check it out here: THE STREETS

 Here are a few images that did not make it past the magazine's editor.

 Street Performer, Venice, California, 1992

 Hello Kitty, Lisbon, Portugal, 2011

 Market Vendor, Mexico City, Mexico, 2013

 Bullet Lavolta, Woody's, New York, New York, 1989